 Once you have their email, gently remind them of your existence from time to time - be it via newsletter, promotions, discounts, there are a plethora of ways.
 Get good content that leads to engagement.
 Make him feel like he is a friend of your company and understand all the benefits you're showing to him.
 If he's engaged, chances are he will be converting soon - some cycles are longer than others, and you have to understand and respect that.

-And work on remarketing, which is a brilliant method for a target audience - and very much available on every social network.
+Work on remarketing, which is a brilliant method for a target audience, is very much available on every social network.
 The cost of retaining a customer is three times smaller than bringing in a new one.
-Once your audience is created, check who visited & bounced, who has bought, who has filled in the form, who has called.
+Check who visited & bounced, who has bought, who has filled in the form, who has called.
 And work these guys out!
 Send custom ads to this audience with them in mind.

 One last thing that you have to take care of is constant email validation, so the most precious of your channels don't die out - that would be very detrimental to your business.
 After you "lure" your readers from the social network, you have to warm them, so they end up being customers.

 But you can't do that if you don't take proper care of your email list.
-What we call the ultimate digital marketing mistake is to let too many invalid emails to enter your list and keeping them.
+We call the ultimate digital marketing mistake by letting too many invalid emails enter your list and keeping them.
 You should always strive to have only valid emails on your list.
-If you build your list using social media and your emails are sent directly to the SPAM box, then all the money you spent on Ads was lost.
+If you build your list using social media and your emails are sent directly to the SPAM box, all the money you spent on Ads was lost.
 That's severe.

 That's what we provide, by the way.
 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
 Over time it's a cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.